Independent Candidate Aqib Ullah Khan Wins PK-50 Election - UrduPoint

 Independent Candidate Aqib Ullah Khan Wins PK-50 Election

-According to the unofficial result issued by the Returning Officer/ECP, his runner-up was PML-N candidate Babar Khan who bagged 21,089 votes.
+According to the unofficial result issued by the Returning Officer/ECP, his runner-up was Pakistan Muslim League Nawaz (PML-N) candidate Babar Khan who bagged 21,089 votes.

 Recent Stories